peteroupc/peteroupc.github.io/colorgen.md

 There are many ways to store RGB and RGBA colors in these formats as integers or as a series of bytes.
 For example, the RGB color's components can be in "little endian" or "big endian" byte order, or the order in which the color's components are packed into an integer can vary.
 A thorough survey of the integer color formats in common use is outside the scope of this document.

-The following pseudocode contains methods for converting RGB colors to and from different color formats (where RGB color integers are packed red/green/blue, in that order from lowest to highest bits):
+The following pseudocode presents methods to convert RGB colors to and from different color formats (where RGB color integers are packed red/green/blue, in that order from lowest to highest bits):

     // Converts 0-1 format to N/N/N format as an integer.
     METHOD ToNNN(rgb, scale)